 Company: Velo Bank (pseudonym)

-Challenge: Launch a full-service digital banking platform within 6 months with limited development resources
+Challenge: Launch a full-service digital banking platform within 6 months with limited development resources.

-Challenge: Launch a full-service digital banking platform within 6 months with limited development resources
+Challenge: Launch a full-service digital banking platform within 6 months with limited development resources.

 Velo Bank adopted a composable architecture, selecting specialized APIs for each core function:

-Core banking: Railsr for account infrastructure
+Core banking: Railsr for account infrastructure via banking APIs.

-KYC/AML: Onfido for identity verification
+KYC/AML: Onfido for identity verification APIs.

-Payments: Stripe for card processing and transfers
+Payments: Stripe for card payment processing APIs and transfers.

-Data enrichment: MX for transaction categorization
+Data enrichment: MX for transaction categorization through financial APIs.

-Customer engagement: Twilio for communication
+Customer engagement: Twilio for communication API integratoins.

 Results: